Being a big global bank is not worth the hassle -investor poll

 Thirty of the world’s biggest banks are dubbed global systemically important banks, or G-SIBs, which must hold between 1 and 2.5 percent extra capital from the start of 2016 and also have a buffer of debt that can absorb losses, so they are less likely to collapse.

-These banks, which include HSBC (HSBA.L), JPMorgan (JPM.N), Citigroup (C.N) and China’s ICBC (601398.SS), also typically come under extra scrutiny from national regulators.
+These banks, which include HSBC, JPMorgan, Citigroup and China’s ICBC, also typically come under extra scrutiny from national regulators.

 Banks, particularly many in Europe, are cutting down in size to save costs and simplify their operations.